Randy Cassingham — a Brief Biography

 Randy Cassingham is a writer, publisher, and photographer primarily known for online newsletters — he is likely the “inventor” of for-profit entertainment email publishing.
 Publications such as the University of California’s Online Journalism Review and the newspaper industry journal Editor and Publisher note Randy is perhaps the first person who figured out how to earn a living publishing content on the Internet with the first for-profit email entertainment feature.

 Randy has a degree in Journalism (Humboldt State University, Arcata, California, 1986), but he has never had any interest in being a conventional news reporter.
-His unbounding sense of curiosity has led him to explore a number of careers, including commercial photographer, freelance writer (including magazine articles, technical articles, fiction, and screenplays), editor, publisher, ambulance paramedic, search and rescue sheriff’s deputy, process engineer, business consultant, software designer, and public speaker.
+His unbounding sense of curiosity has led him to explore a number of careers, including commercial photographer, freelance writer (including magazine articles, technical articles, fiction, and screenplays), editor, publisher, ambulance medic, search and rescue sheriff’s deputy, process engineer, business consultant, software designer, and public speaker.
 It all added up to a true calling — writing and publishing entertaining content that tends to make people think.

 Computers came early into Randy’s life: 1971, in a Menlo Park, Calif., middle school.
 Despite the primitive nature of computers at that time, he took to them instantly, and was one of the small band of “nerds” who stayed after school to figure out how to do things with them.